 Kanoko is labeled as a 1/7 scale but she feels tiny enough to be a 1/8.
 The figure is crafted in Polystone rather than PVC plastic and feels more like porcelain to the touch which also makes it more fragile.
 Just like with Kurushima’s Mie Kanoko comes tighly sealed in a styrofoam package and luckily there was no sustained damage to the contents when unboxed.

 Similar to Mie the paint finish, especially that of the skin, shows different tones compared to the other figures in PVC than I own.
-Quality wise and curious to know is that Kanoko and Native’s Gamer Girl do share the same sculptor which you probably wouldn’t guess if you compared the two up close.
-Gamer Girl is far more detailed and while Kanoko is no slouch the difference is noticable in several areas, the hair in particular.
+Quality wise and curious to know is that Kanoko and Native’s Gamer Girl do share the same sculptor which one probably wouldn’t guess if you compared the two up close.
+Gamer Girl is far more detailed and while Kanoko is no slouch the difference is noticeable in several areas, the hair in particular.
 I also don’t think Native would’ve gotten away with crafting a tenth of a bed either.

 Q-six was a first experience for me and I’d say it was an overall positive one.
 The finished product does in my mind excel the illustration which doesn’t quite manage to capture the character’s personality.
 There’s a few paint hiccups here and there but none that would annoy the eyes of the owner.